Nishal3/airbnb-warehousing/README.md

 5. Click "Manually add the admin password" and type in a secure password
 6. Click "Save configuration", and that's our workgroup created

-### 4.2 Creating Tables for Transformed Data
+### 3.2 Creating Database and Tables for Transformed Data

 1. Get into the query editor by clicking "Query editor v2" on the left menu
+2. Create the database by clicking the "Create" which has a plus and click "Database"
+3. Paste this in as the name: "transformed_columbus_oh_listings_data", or name it yourself, be sure to remember the DB name though
+4. For "Users and groups", have the database user be "admin", then click "Create database"
+5. In the query editor, click the second dropdown, it should have "dev" on it, and select the database we just created
-2. Create the tables by pasting in the SQL Script from the `table_creation.sql` file, and click "Run"
+6. Create the tables by pasting in the SQL Script from the `table_creation.sql` file, and click "Run"

+## ETL Using AWS Glue

+This marks the start of set-up and usage of AWS Glue to extract, transform, and load the data stored in the RDS instance.

+## 4 Creating a Connector to the RDS Instance and Redshift Serverless

+### 4.1 Creating an IAM Role for Glue to Access RDS and Redshift

+1. Search IAM in the AWS console, and click "Roles" in the left menu
+2. Click "Create role" and select "AWS service"
+3. In the "Use case" section, search for Glue
+4. Click "Next" and search for "AmazonRDSReadOnlyAccess" and check it
+5. Now search for "AmazonRedshiftFullAccess" and check that
+6. Then search and check "AWSGlueServiceRole" and click "Next"
+7. Assign a meaningful name and description to the role and then click "Create role"

+### 4.2 Creating the Glue Connection and Testing the Connection

+1. Go to the AWS Glue home page
+2. Click "Data connections" on the left menu

+#### 4.2.1 Creating RDS Connection

+1. In the "Connections" section click "Create connection" and search for MySQL
+2. For "Database instances", the RDS instance you created earlier should show up, click that
+3. For "Database name" write "columbus_oh_listings"
+4. Type in your credentials for the database
+5. Click "Network options" and click the VPC associated with the RDS instance, if theres only one click that one
+6. You can choose any subnet for subnets and for security groups, choose the one associating the EC2 instance with the RDS instance it should be something like "ec2-rds"
+7. Click "Next" and assign a meaningful name and description and then hit "Next" again
+8. Click "Create connection", and we're done!

+#### 4.2.2 Creating Redshift Connection

+Same steps as RDS connection setup, but selecting Amazon Redshift for the data source

+**_Note_: If you assigned the Redshift workgroup a VPC other than the default, you will need to assign the same VPC for the Glue Connection**

+1. Click "Create connection" and select Amazon Redshift.
+Click "Next"
+2. The default workgroup we made for Redshift Serverless should be there under "Database instances"
+3. Enter the database name: "transformed_columbus_oh_listings_data" or the name you assigned it
+4. Enter the username and password you set for the default workgroup
+5. Click "Next" and assign it a meaningful name and description that you can recognize later
+6. Click "Next" again and hit "Create connection"

+#### 4.2.3 Testing the Connections

+1. Select the connection you just made and click "Actions" -> "Test connection"
+2. For the IAM role, put the role we just created and then click "Confirm"
+3. Wait for a successful response
+4. Rinse and repeat for the other connection you made

+**If you don't get a successful response, make sure your IAM role is correct and the VPC is the same as the VPC containing your database or redshift workgroup.
+Other things to consider might be security group inbound/outbound rules**

-## 5 Using a Glue Crawler to Extract Data From the RDS Instance
+## 5 Using a Glue Crawler to Extract Metadata From Our Data Stores

-### 5.1 Creating a Database in Glue to House the Data
+### 5.1 Creating the Databases in Glue Catalog to Connect Data to RDS and Redshift

 1. In the Glue console, click "Databases"
 2. Click "Add database"
-3. Give it a fitting name like "raw_listings_data" and a description
+3. Give it a fitting name like "airbnb_untransformed_data" and a description
-4. Click create, and now we have a database to house the incoming data!
+4. Click create
+5. Again, click "Databases" and create another for the transformed data.
+Give it a fitting name like "airbnb_transformed_data", you know the process from here!

+Now we've set up databases in Glue Catalog!

-### 5.2 Creating a Crawler to Extract Data
+### 5.2 Creating a Crawler to Get the Blueprint of the Data for Both RDS and Redshfit

+Crawlers don't actually copy the data into Glue.
+They collect metadata about the data and store in the Glue Catalog.
+The data stores we "extract data" [not actual data, just metadata] from are stored in a Glue database.
+Refer to the [ official docs ][ official_glue_docs ] for more info.

 1. Go to the Glue console and click "Crawlers" on the left menu
 2. Hit "Create crawler" and give it a fitting name and description
 3. Hit "Next" and click "Add a data source"
 4. Make the data source a JDBC connection
-5. For the connection, choose the one we just made
+5. For the connection, choose the one we made for RDS
-6. The path would just be "listings" because we already chose the database when making the connection
+6. The path would be "columbus_oh_listings/listings"
 7. Click "Next" and choose the IAM role we created before.
 Proceed by clicking "Next"
-8. For the target database, choose the database we just made in Glue and click "Next"
+8. For the target database, choose the database we made in Glue for the untransformed data and click "Next"
-9. Click "Create crawler", and we're fetching the column metadata!
+9. Click "Create crawler"
+10. Rinse and repeat for Redshift assigning meaningful names and using the connection and database in Glue associating with Redshift
+11. Select the crawlers and hit "Run".
+And now, we've fetched the column metadata for both data source and target!

-## Data and Creative Commons Liscense
+## Data and Creative Commons Liscense for Data

 Data used: [Columbus, Ohio, United States 26 December, 2023 from Airbnb][data_link]